 - Lime: A wheel, wedge or slice of lime is one of the most common margarita garnishes.

-- Orange: A slice of fresh orange is a wonderful way to mimic the vibrant color in this margarita!
+- Orange: A slice of fresh orange is a wonderful way to mimic the vibrant color in this mixed drink!

 - Mango: Fresh mango is an obvious garnish option for this spicy margarita!
 Try cutting a mango into bite-size cubes and threading it on a skewer!